openstack-archive/wsme/doc/integrate.rst

 .. module:: wsme.tg1

-.. class:: WSRoot
+.. class:: Controller(wsroot)

-    A :class:`wsme.controller.WSRoot` that can be inserted in a TG1 controller tree.
+    A TG1 Controller that publish a :class:`wsme.WSRoot`.

+.. function:: adapt

+    Returns a :class:`Controller` that publish a :class:`wsme.WSRoot`.

 Example
 ~~~~~~~